 I work in digital user experience, with a focus on user-centred products and accessibility.

 I was a child of the mid-Eighties, and some of my very first memories were playing Centipede, Pacman and Yar’s Revenge on the Atari 2600, and learning to type on the Spectrum ZX, I was three years old, and many years later I’ve yet to fall out of love with games, the way they work, how they’re put together, written and built.

 I received my first gaming console of my very own when I was eight years old – a much-loved Sega Game Gear, and then a Mega Drive a year later.
 As a consequence I grew up a die-hard SEGA fan, and this is when my gaming collection began to start.
-When I was given issue five of the British Sonic the Comic one week, I realised that I was a gamer – someone who played and enjoyed games much more than the average primary school child, as every Monday morning essay was a description of the game I had enjoyed the previous weekend.
+I’m a huge fan of the UK-based Sonic the Comic.

 In the late 1990s I started to realise that I wanted more games, more experiences, I began to play everything.
 Picking up a Playstation in 1996 continued my teenage love-affair with platform games and RPGs.
 But broadly speaking these days I’ll play near enough anything, I have no favourite genre to speak of, but I have a good understanding of what I do and do not enjoy in games.

 The year 2000 onwards marked the beginning of some of my best years of gaming, Christmas with my beloved Dreamcast, months spent enjoying all that console had to offer especially Phantasy Star Online, those first moments spent playing games online with others reminded me of what I enjoyed most about gaming – enjoying a great game with great people.